List of Agatha Christie's Marple episodes: Series 2 (2006)

-Series 3 (2007-09)
+Series 3 (2007–2009)

 Series 3 was broadcast in Canada before the UK transmission, and in different episode orders.

-Series 4 (2009-11)
+Series 4 (2009–2011)

-The first and second episode episode of the fourth series were broadcast in Ireland before transmission in UK.
+The first and second episode of the fourth series were broadcast in Ireland before transmission in UK.
 The third and fourth episode were broadcast in Colombia and Hungary before transmission in UK.

-Series 5 (2010-11)
+Series 5 (2010–2011)

 This series was broadcast in the UK between the third and last episode of the fourth series.
-Note: In the episode "The Pale Horse" the guest star in the episode was: Holly Willoughby as Goody Carne.

 Series 6 (2013)

 First episode was broadcast in Hungary before transmission in UK and last in Argentina.